mathieukaltschmidt/PAP2-physics-lab-course/README.md

 # PAP2-physics-lab-course

-This repository contains the data-analysis work and the evaluation of the experiments in Python for the second mandatory physics lab course for physics students (PAP 2) i attended at Heidelberg University during the winter term 2017/2018.
+This repository contains the data-analysis work and the evaluation of the experiments in Python for the second mandatory physics lab course for physics students (PAP 2) I attended at Heidelberg University during the winter term 2017/2018.

 All the code was written by my lab partner (@carlvr) or by myself (@mathieukaltschmidt).